-However, if you're looking for a quick design fix, we picked 12 favorite interior décor tips that make for jaw-dropping living rooms, kitchens, and bathrooms.
-Keep scrolling to find out what we learned from our readers and how to shop their show-stopping looks.
+However, if you're looking for a quick design fix, we picked our 12 favorite interior décor tips that make for jaw-dropping living rooms, kitchens, and bathrooms.
+Keep scrolling to find out what we learned from our readers and how to get their show-stopping looks.

 Make a Statement With a Contemporary Chandelier

-This crisp living room comes from the Instagrammer Whitney Utesch and trust us: It does not disappoint.
-Pops of greenery stand out against the all-white walls, cabinets, and fireplace while a jute rug, rattan chair, and natural poufs give the space texture and warmth.
+This crisp living room comes from Instagrammer Whitney Utesch and trust us, it does not disappoint.
+Pops of greenery stand out against all-white walls, cabinets, and a fireplace while a jute rug, rattan chair, and natural poufs give the space texture and warmth.
 The room wouldn't be complete without the contemporary black-and-brass sputnik chandelier hanging from the ceiling, which makes a statement without taking the attention away from the rest of the thoughtful décor.

 Hang Black-and-White Photography in the Bathroom